 Education news website The 74 commissioned this animation to promote a book by Richard Whitmire called The Founders, which examines the success of the best charter schools in the United States through a focus on the people behind them.
 A website in support of the book had already been designed, so part of the brief was to work with the established color palette, as my animation would become part of the site.
 James Fields produced.

-Barnard, the most sought-after liberal arts college for women in the U.S., wanted a fun and visually interesting way to feature information about the incoming class of 2020.
-I created a set of four GIFs which each alternate between showing interesting student factoids and a relevant animated illustration.
+Barnard, the most sought-after liberal arts college for women in the U.S., wanted a fun and visually interesting way to feature information about the incoming class of 2020, and again a year later for the incoming class of 2021.
+Both times I created a set of four GIFs which each alternate between showing interesting student factoids and a relevant animated illustration.
 Commissioned by Steven Mau, Director of Digital Strategy, and Rebecca Douglas, Digital Producer.

 Shown at the prestigious 2016 Venice Film Festival, American Anarchist is a documentary feature film by Oscar-nominated filmmaker Charlie Siskel ("Finding Vivian Maier").
 I was asked to design and animate the many shots in the film of documents, websites, and pages from The Anarchist Cookbook, the infamous book the film revolves around.
 We went for a very straight-forward, natural look, maintaining paper textures and inherent flaws in the materials.
 I came up with a unique process for improving the quality of very low-resolution documents, and also ended up designing the title of the film.

 Another piece for The 74, comparing cops and counselors in schools.
 The piece points out that three of the five top school districts in the U.S. employ more security officers than counselors, and looks at the consequences of favoring reactive rather than proactive methods.
 The animation was done in record time, but I was still able to come up with a nice mix of data and character work.
 Matt Barnum did the reporting with help from Mark Keierleber, and Anne Lagamayo produced.